-to the economic damages of each marginal ton of greenhouse gas emissions.
+Framework for Uncertainty, Negotiation, and Distribution233), and PAGE (Policy Analysis of the Greenhouse Effect234)-draw on the best available scientific and economic data to link physical impacts to the economic damages of each marginal ton of greenhouse gas emissions.
 As noted previously, each model translates emissions into changes in atmospheric greenhouse gas concentrations, atmospheric concentrations into temperature changes, and temperature changes into economic damages, which can then be adjusted according to a discount rate.
 These three models have been combined with inputs derived from peer-reviewed literature on climate sensitivity, socio-economic and emissions trajectories, and discount rates.
 The results of the three models have been given equal weight in federal agencies' estimates and have been run through statistical techniques like Monte Carlo analysis to account for uncertainty.

 In a 2017 report, the National Academies of Sciences (NAS) recommended future improvements to this methodology.
 Specifically, over the next five years the NAS recommends unbundling the four essential steps in the IAMs into four separate "modules": a socio-economic and emissions scenario module, a climate change module, an economic damage module, and a discount rate module.
-Unbundling these four steps into separate modules could allow for easier, more transparent updates to each individual component in order to better reflect the best available science and capture the full range of uncertainty in the literature.
+235 Unbundling these four steps into separate modules could allow for easier, more transparent updates to each individual component in order to better reflect the best available science and capture the full range of uncertainty in the literature.
 These four modules could be built from scratch or drawn from the existing IAMs.
 Either way, the integrated modular framework envisioned by NAS for the future will require significant time and resource commitments from federal agencies.

 In the meantime, the NAS has supported the continued near-term use of the existing social cost of greenhouse gas estimates based on the DICE, FUND, and PAGE models, as used by federal agencies to date.
-In short, DICE, FUND, and PAGE continue to represent the state-of-the-art models.
+236 In short, DICE, FUND, and PAGE continue to represent the state-of-the-art models.
 The Government Accountability Office found in 2014 that the estimates derived from these models and used by federal agencies are consensus-based, rely on peer-reviewed academic literature, disclose relevant limitations, and are designed to incorporate new information via public comments and updated research.
-In fact, the social cost of greenhouse gas estimates used in federal regulatory proposals and EISs have been subject to over 80 distinct public comment periods.
-The economics literature confirms that estimates based on these three IAMs remain the best available estimates.
-In 2016, the U.S. Court of Appeals for the Seventh Circuit held the estimates used to date by agencies are reasonable.
-In 2017, the District of Montana rejected an agency's Environmental Assessment for failure to incorporate the federal social cost of carbon estimates into its cost-benefit analysis of a proposed mine expansion.
+237 In fact, the social cost of greenhouse gas estimates used in federal regulatory proposals and EISs have been subject to over 80 distinct public comment periods.
+238 The economics literature confirms that estimates based on these three IAMs remain the best available estimates.
+239 In 2016, the U.S. Court of Appeals for the Seventh Circuit held the estimates used to date by agencies are reasonable.
+240 In